-All people have the fundamental right to be free from discrimination.
-This right is protected by a robust but incomplete patchwork of various civil rights laws that prohibit many forms of discriminatory conduct by federal, state, and local governments, as well as by private individuals, businesses, and other entities.
-Discrimination may be prohibited on the basis of age, gender, race, ethnicity, religion, disability, sexual orientation, gender identity, or other forms of group identity.
-The effectiveness of antidiscrimination provisions often depends on policies or programs to provide equal opportunities to groups that have suffered or are suffering discrimination.
+The effectiveness of antidiscrimination laws often depends on policies or programs to provide equal opportunities to groups that are discriminated against.
 Enforcement agencies, such as the Equal Employment Opportunity Commission, must be able to collect data on discriminatory practices in order to identify problems and develop remedies.

-Enforcing civil rights laws
+Civil rights laws enforcement

 Government agencies should conduct outreach to bilingual communities to educate and inform them about how to obtain enforcement of their civil rights.

 When filling civil rights positions, the government should hire only people who are committed to vigorous enforcement and meaningful implementation of civil rights laws.

 Congress and state legislatures should be vigilant in monitoring the administration of civil rights laws, consistent with their broad remedial purposes.
 They should amend civil rights laws as needed to restore essential protections that may have been weakened by the courts.

 Legislators should enact and strengthen laws against hate crimes.
 These laws should be vigorously enforced.

 Consumer protection and antidiscrimination laws that apply in the context of human decisions should be adapted as necessary to ensure they effectively apply to algorithmic decision tools (see also Algorithmic Accountability).

 Employers or other entities that rely on algorithms to make employment decisions should only be allowed to assert that there is a business necessity when: